-We are writing with important information regarding a cybersecurity incident that occurred this past summer.
-The privacy and security of the personal information we maintain is of the utmost importance to Suffolk University.
-As such, we wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+We are writing with important information regarding a recent security incident.
+The privacy and security of the personal information we maintain is of the utmost importance to Cadence Innovations Group.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.

-What Happened
+What Happened?

-We discovered that unauthorized access to our network occurred on or about July 9, 2022.
+We recently discovered unauthorized access to our network occurred on February 20, 2023.

-What We Are Doing
+What We Are Doing.